Scott Mead is an active Investor, Investment banker and Philanthropist.

+Scott Mead is an investment banker, philanthropist and fine art photographer based in London for over 20 years.
+A founding partner of Richmond Park Partners, he was a Partner and Managing Director at Goldman Sachs until 2003.
 From his base in London, many of his current business and philanthropic activities take him to the United States and Asia on a regular basis.

 Career Background

-Current Business Activities
+Current Activities

 Early Stage and Growth Investment: Scott has been an early stage investor with a number of companies in the communications, new media and technology areas and actively works with management to achieve rapid growth and scale.
+Several of these companies are in various states of fundraising and strategic transactions.

 Current Philanthropic Activities

-Scott is Chairman of the Mead Family Foundation established in 1996.
+Scott is Chairman of the Mead Family Foundation which he established in 1996.
 The foundation is a benefactor to institutions, individuals and initiatives throughout the world with a focus on healthcare, education and the arts.
 Scott’s philanthropic activities are undertaken both through the Mead Family Foundation, as well as personal commitments to a number of organizations:

 Tate Foundation: Member of the Executive Committee of the Tate Foundation, an entity committed to helping the UK’s most visited art museums achieve their objectives.